Fubuchi/advent-of-code/README.md

 https://adventofcode.com/

-Implement in F# and Scala 3
+Implement in F#, Scala 3 and Elixir

 Maybe more in the future